alt-romes/alt-romes.github.io/posts/2025-11-26-lazy-linearity-popl26.md

 ---

-I'm very proud to announce that "Lazy Linearity for a Core Functional Language", a paper by myself and [Bernardo Toninho](https://web.tecnico.ulisboa.pt/bernardo.toninho/), will be published at [POPL 26](https://popl26.sigplan.org/track/POPL-2026-popl-research-papers)!
+I'm very proud to announce that [Lazy Linearity for a Core Functional Language](https://doi.org/10.1145/3776711), a paper by myself and [Bernardo Toninho](https://web.tecnico.ulisboa.pt/bernardo.toninho/), will be published at [POPL 26](https://popl26.sigplan.org/track/POPL-2026-popl-research-papers)!